 Before living in China, I would have found it almost impossible to imagine what corn flavored ice cream would be like.
 While corn most definitely has a characteristic flavor, it isn’t very striking.
 It’s a sweet, mellow taste that is so familiar that it’s often taken for granted.
 That is, it’s taken for granted by the American pallat.
 In Beijing, corn is worshipped with a passion that is usually reserved for deities or movie legends.
+This sweet corn and strawberry swirl ice cream brings back so many memories!

 There are corn statues, corn paintings, and corn paintings scattered about the city, almost invisible to the not-so-careful observer.
 Beijingers eat corn on the go, cob and all.
 It’s not at all strange to see someone gnawing on a cob on the subway, or popping kernels on a busy street.
 Corn flavor is used in instant ramen, hard candy, and yes, even ice cream.
 One of my favorite treats while living there were corn ice cream pops.
 They were corn-shaped, of course, with a sweet creamy center encased in a crispy corn shell.
 Here’s a photo, if you are curious.